 Individuals who invests the money to start the company or keep the company afloat takes an equity or ownership position in your company.
 In other words, your equity investor will become your business partner.

-These are small loans mostly issued to an individual who has less than perfect credit or is low-income earners and doesn’t meet traditional bank financing requirements.
+These are small loans or personal loan mostly issued to an individual who has less than perfect credit or is low-income earners and doesn’t meet traditional bank financing requirements.
 These loans are typically meant for investors who have little to no collateral hence suitable for establishing a small company.

 No credit check loans or title loans are a perfect solution in case if the credit score is not so good.
 For this type of loan, lenders do not conduct a hard credit inquiry to review your credit history, but instead, they will require to pledge collateral, like documents of your vehicle in case of a car title loan.